nkapustin/SeanMcTernan/README.md

 # Hi I'm Seán 👋

 I am a software developer who is passionate about the outdoors 🌱🌲, I like to merge my two passions whenever I can!
 Right now I am working on an open source river gauge system to communicate flow data from a remote river to kayakers.
-As I live in beatutiful British Columbia, cellphone coverage is not an option so we must look to thes skies and use satelites 🛰️.
+As I live in beautiful British Columbia, cellphone coverage is not an option, so we must look to the skies and use satellites 🛰️.

 ## Technologies I like to use:
 - Node.js